Maryam Nawaz: Controversies

 In May 2023, Bushra Bibi, the former first lady, initiated legal action against Maryam for defamation.
 This came after Maryam accused Bushra Bibi of accepting bribes in exchange for signing official documents during the tenure of the Imran Khan-led government.

 In March 2024, PTI leader Sher Afzal Marwat alleged that there were plans to assassinate him, claiming that assassins had been hired.
 He asserted that Maryam Nawaz had orchestrated the plot through an Indian citizen named Jindal, initially meeting in South Africa and Dubai.
 According to Marwat, evidence suggested that he was the target of the assassination, and he implicated Maryam Nawaz as the mastermind behind the scheme.
 Marwat stated that the evidence would be shared with the FIA for investigation.

 In October 2024, following reports of an alleged rape of a college student in Lahore, Maryam Nawaz held a press conference to address the allegations, referring to them as "rumours spread on social media" and describing the incident as a "fabricated story."
 She further stated that an issue was made out of an incident that "never existed in the first place."
 Maryam added, This girl is completely paak saaf (chaste), there are false allegations being levelled against her, and stated that if a rape had occurred, she would have acted promptly.
 Subsequently, she faced criticism from Aurat March, who called on her to either apologize or resign from her position as Chief Minister.
 They condemned Maryam's statements, describing them as "vile and regressive language" and argued that she was "unfit to represent the public while disregarding the safety, rights, and dignity of survivors of sexual violence."

+She also faced criticism over a 60-page promotional newspaper supplement published in February 2025, which featured 170 photographs of her in its first 30 pages and was funded by the provincial government.